mrozycki/rustmas/webapi/README.md

 ### Database

 Rustmas WebAPI uses an SQLite database to store animation parameter values.
-Migrations for that database are provided in the `migrations` directory.
-You can run them using the [migrant CLI](https://crates.io/crates/migrant) from the `webapi` directory:
+It runs appropriate migrations at startup, so for an initial run you only need to provide an empty SQLite database file.
+One has been provided in the repository as [`db.sqlite.example`](../db.sqlite.example) in the root of the project.
+You just need to make a copy named `db.sqlite`.

 ```
-cd webapi
-migrant setup
-migrant apply
-cd -
+cp db.sqlite.example db.sqlite
 ```

-This will produce a `db.sqlite` file with appropriate tables set up.

 ### Configuration file